Azure/bicep-registry-modules/avm/res/app/container-app/README.md

 ### Parameter: `roleAssignments`

-Array of role assignment objects that contain the 'roleDefinitionIdOrName' and 'principalId' to define RBAC role assignments on this resource.
-In the roleDefinitionIdOrName attribute.
+Array of role assignments to create.

 - Required: No
 - Type: array